btschwertfeger/python-cmethods/README.md

 Notes:

 - For the multiplicative techniques a maximum scaling factor of 10 is defined.
-  This can be changed by adjusting the the `CMethods.MAX_SCALING_FACTOR` attribute.
+  This can be changed by passing the optional parameter `max_scaling_factor`.
-- Except for detrended quantile mapping, all implemented techniques can be applied to 1-and 3-dimensional data sets by executing the `CMethods.adjust` function.
+- Except for detrended quantile mapping, all implemented techniques can be applied to single and multdimensional data sets by executing the `cmethods.adjust` function.

 ## Examples (see repository on [GitHub](https://github.com/btschwertfeger/python-cmethods))